darricktheprogrammer/aria2r/docs/options.md

 You do not need to specify this flag more than one time.
 For multiple mirrors, you can add as many urls after the argument as you like, each separated with a space.

-:::{note}
+:::{important}
 It is mandatory to supply either the `--urls` or `--input_file` argument, but it is an error to provide both.
 :::

 This is the most notable change from aria2c's interface.
-The use of the `-u` flag in place of positional arguments and support for only http downloads is partially technical and partially for simplicity.
+The use of the `-u` flag in place of positional arguments and support for only http downloads is partly technical and partly for simplicity.

 When running the `aria2c` command, all http urls must point to the same file, but torrents, magnets, and metalinks are each treated as a separate download.
 Due to my own use case, in which I only use aria2 to download http files, I decided for now that it's not worth the effort of sorting through multiple urls and attempting to determine which are mirrored locations and which are separate downloads.